knwin/ArcPython/how_to_arcpy.md

-# Collections of "how to.." in arcpy
+# Collections of "how to's" in arcpy

 ## how to find geometry type of a feature class
 __arcpy.Describe(lyr).shapeType__